 In short, all eligible lienholders must file an Oregon mechanic’s lien within 75 days from the date you last delivered labor or materials.
 There are different Notice of Right to Lien deadlines, however, depending on the nature of work you did on the project.
-It’s imperative that you understand when to send notice and how to file a mechanic’s lien in Oregon; Oregon deadlines are some of the shortest in the country.
+It’s imperative that you understand when to send notice and how to file a mechanic’s lien in Oregon; Oregon deadlines are some of the shortest in the country, especially for preliminary notices.

 Liens (also known as mechanics’ liens or contractor liens) go by many names because they apply in many industries — they’re a useful legal measure designed to protect a variety of product suppliers or service providers.
 If the work you did was not under contract with the property owner, you must provide the owner notice of your right to lien before filing the lien itself.
 In Oregon, this notice is most commonly known as a Notice of Right to Lien, but it’s also more simply referred to as a Preliminary Notice or Notice of Intent.

 Oregon has different Notice of Right to Lien requirements depending on the nature of the job and the role you played in the work.
 There are three different roles protected under lien rights: original/general contractors, subcontractors/laborers, or suppliers.
 Check out the definitions below, as outlined in 2017 ORS 87.005 of Oregon State Law, to determine which roles you played.

 The State of Oregon defines a general contractor, or “original contractor,” as “a contractor that has a contractual relationship with the owner.”
 Simple enough, right?